AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 - the sum over all `rx` in both `Adj(X)` and `Adj(Y)` of `if nx == ny then 0 else log(nx)`

-This definition isolates the unique information `X` while issuing additional penalties if the information shared between `X` and `Y` appears more or less often in `X` than in `Y`.
+This definition isolates the unique information in `X` while issuing additional penalties if the information shared between `X` and `Y` appears more or less often in `X` than in `Y`.
 I'm not sure if this makes sense.
 The paper says;

 > [the second sum] is important in cases where such multiplicity dominates the complexity of the objects